elixir-lang/elixir-lang.github.com/learning.markdown

 This book is the introduction to Elixir for experienced programmers, completely updated for Elixir 1.6 and beyond.
 Explore functional programming without the academic overtones (tell me about monads just one more time).
 Create concurrent applications, but get them right without all the locking and consistency headaches.

 Meet Elixir, a modern, functional, concurrent language built on the rock-solid Erlang VM.
-Elixir’s pragmatic syntax and built-in support for metaprogramming will make you productive and keep you interested for the long haul.
+Elixir's pragmatic syntax and built-in support for metaprogramming will make you productive and keep you interested for the long haul.
 Maybe the time is right for the Next Big Thing.
-Maybe it’s Elixir.
+Maybe it's Elixir.

 <div class="clear"></div>